Languages of the Philippines: Spanish

 Spanish was introduced in the islands after 1565, when the Spanish conquistador Miguel López de Legazpi set sail from Mexico and founded the first Spanish settlement on Cebú.
 Though its usage is not as widespread as before, Spanish has had a significant influence in the various local Philippine languages such as providing numerous loan words.
 Several Spanish-based creole language varieties collectively known as Chabacano have also emerged.
 The current 1987 constitution makes mention of Spanish in which it provides that Spanish (along with Arabic) is to be promoted on an optional and voluntary basis.

 In 1593, the first printing press in the Philippine islands was founded and it released the first (albeit polyglot) book, the Doctrina Christiana that same year.
 In the 17th century, Spanish religious orders founded the first universities in the Philippines, some of which are considered the oldest in Asia.
 During colonial rule through Mexico, Spanish was the language of education, trade, politics, and religion, and by the 19th century, became the colony's lingua franca although it was mainly used by the educated Filipinos.
 In 1863, a Spanish decree introduced a system of public education, creating free public schooling in Spanish.
 In the 1890s, the Philippines had a prominent group of Spanish-speaking scholars called the Ilustrados, such as José Rizal.
 Some of these scholars participated in the Philippine Revolution and later in the struggle against American occupation.
 Both the Malolos Constitution and the Lupang Hinirang (national anthem) were written in Spanish.

 Under U.S. rule, the English language began to be promoted instead of Spanish.
 The use of Spanish began to decline as a result of the introduction of English into the public schools as a language of instruction.
 The 1935 constitution establishing the Philippine Commonwealth designated both English and Spanish as official languages.
 The 1950 census stated that Filipinos who spoke Spanish as a first or second language made up only 6% of the population.
-In 1990, the census reported that the number had dwindled to just 2,500.
-A 2012 survey estimates that while around 1 million people can speak Spanish with varying degrees of competency, only around 439,000 people can speak the language at a native level.
+In 1990, the census reported that the number had dwindled to just 2,500 native speakers.
+A 2020 estimate indicated that about 400,000 Filipinos (less than 0.5% of the population) have working knowledge of the language.